 There is one and only one living and true God.
 He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
-God is all-powerful and all-knowing; and His perfect knowledge extends to all things, past, present, and future.
+God is all-powerful and all-knowing.
+His perfect knowledge extends to all things, past, present, and future.
+He is loving and cares especially about people.
+His desire is that all should trust Him for eternal life.
 To Him, we owe the highest love, reverence, and obedience.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.

 God as Father reigns with providential care over His universe, His creatures, and the flow of the stream of human history according to the purposes of His grace.
 He is all-powerful, all-knowing, all-loving, and all-wise.
 God is Father in truth to those who become children of God through faith in Jesus Christ.
 He is fatherly in His attitude toward all people.

 The Bible is literally God's Word to us.
-It was written by human authors, under the supernatural guidance of the Holy Spirit.
-It is the supreme source of truth for Christian beliefs and living.
+We recognize Genesis to Malachi and Matthew to Revelation, not including the Apocrypha, to be the only books collectively known as the Bible.
+It was written by human authors under the supernatural guidance of the Holy Spirit.
+It alone is the supreme source of truth for Christian beliefs and living.
 Because it is inspired by God, it is the truth without any mixture of error.
 It is sufficient for our entire life.
-Our traditions, beliefs, and practices are under its authority even when our culture or popular opinions disagree.
+Our traditions, beliefs, and practices are under its authority even when culture or popular opinions disagree.

 Salvation is God's free gift of eternal life and the forgiveness of sins that can only be received by faith.
 We can never make up for our sin by self-improvement or good works.
 Only by trusting in Jesus Christ as God's offer of forgiveness can anyone be saved from sin's penalty which is death.
-When we turn from our sins and our self-ruled life and turn to Jesus in faith we are saved.
-Eternal life begins the moment a person turns from their sin and receives Jesus Christ into his or her life by faith.
+When we turn away from sin and a self-ruled life and turn to Jesus in faith, we are saved.
+We experience transformation, a new identity, adoption, cleansing, forgiveness, deliverance, freedom, empowerment, security, life, purpose, etc. Eternal life begins the moment someone turns from their sin and receives Jesus Christ into his or her life by faith.

 Because God gives us eternal life through Jesus Christ, the true believer is secure in that salvation both now and for all eternity.
 If you have been genuinely saved, you cannot "lose" it.
 Salvation is maintained by the grace and power of God, not by the self-effort of the Christian.
 It is the grace and “keeping power” of God that gives us this security as his adopted sons and daughters.

-A New Testament church is a self-governing local congregation of baptized believers, associated by covenant in the faith of the gospel; observing the two ordinances of Christ, and seeking to extend the gospel to the ends of the earth.
+A New Testament church is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel, observing the two ordinances of Christ: believer's baptism by immersion and Lord's Supper, governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the gospel to the ends of the earth.
 Its scriptural officers are pastors and deacons.
 While both men and women are gifted for service in the church, the offices of pastor and deacon are limited to men as qualified by Scripture.